la2050/archive/_projects/2016/los-angeles-resilience-hubs-developing-a-model-for-a-resilient-city.md

 project_impact: >-
   ["Self-sufficiency","Resilient communities","Prevalence of adverse childhood
   experiences"]
+project_proposal_impact:
+  - Self-sufficiency
+  - Resilient communities
+  - Prevalence of adverse childhood experiences
+project_proposal_description: >-
+  As the effects of climate change manifest in Los Angeles, prolonged heat waves, dry spells and fires threaten to disrupt power grids, force families from their homes, and underscore the need for off-grid centers where residents can gather, cool down, charge phones, contact family, and receive critical updates from emergency personnel.
+We will work with local communities, designers, and government organizations to develop a model for Resilience Hubs in neighborhoods throughout the County.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
 project_proposal_best_place: >-
   Los Angeles Resilience Hubs will help make LA the best place to live by providing secure off-grid shelter for residents during severe weather events